 Remember that this is an invitation, not an order to be there.
 Of course, the person wants you to go, or they wouldn't have asked.
 However, if something else prevents you from attending, there is nothing wrong with declining.
 The key is to let the person know whether or not you can accept the invitation as soon as possible and in a polite manner.

-How to Graciously Decline an Invitation
+How to Politely Decline an Invitation

 Here are some tips on how to turn down an invitation in the most polite way: